top of page

 Jennifer, a single mother student at MassBay, describes how the Metrowest Women’s Fund assisted her last year: “In February of 2019, my life as I knew it changed forever.
 I went from living in a house, engaged, and raising three small children to facing homelessness as a domestic violence survivor and a single parent.
 At that point, I made the decision to go back to school and obtain an associate degree in paralegal studies.”

-Single Mother Stuent Emergency Fund
+Single Mother Student Emergency Fund

 Selfie